Non-ergodicity in open quantum systems through quantum feedback: Non-Ergodicity

+this time derivative is always positive.
+When this condition applies, the mean photon number $n(t)$ always grows in time (cf.~Fig.~\ref{Int3}) and the vacuum state becomes a repulsive fixed point of the system dynamics.
+Qualitatively, the behaviour of the resonator field resembles the behaviour of classical systems with feedback.
+This behaviour can be seen in Fig.~\ref{Int3}, where there is a transition from decay to growth of the photon emission intensity as we transition to higher feedback strengths.

-Perhaps even more surprising than the instability of the stationary state is the fact that the dynamics of the ensemble averages of expectation values depend strongly on the initial coherent state $|\alpha_{\rm S} (0) \rangle$ of the cavity.
-In contrast to many other quantum optical systems, information about the initial state of the quantum system is never lost.
-This behaviour is illustrated in Fig.~\ref{Int2}, which shows the time-dependence of the photon emission rate $I(t)$ of the resonator for different initial states $|\alpha_{\rm S} (0) \rangle$ with $\alpha_{\rm S} (0) = |\alpha_{\rm S} (0)| \, {\rm e}^{{\rm i} \varphi}$.
-The amplitude of $|\alpha_{\rm S} (0)|$ and the feedback parameter $\beta $ are the same in each case, but the considered phases $\varphi$ differ for different curves.
-The figure clearly illustrates that information about $\varphi$ is not lost.
-The emission rate $I(t)$ does not converge to a single value.
-On the contrary, the distance between curves that correspond to different values of $\varphi$ even increases in time.
-This interesting and highly unusual feature of open quantum systems opens the way to novel applications.
-For example, we recently showed that an optical cavity inside an instantaneous quantum feedback loop can be used to measure the phase shift between two pathways of light with an accuracy that exceeds the standard quantum limit \cite{PRA}.
+Given its non-Ergodicity and the instability of its stationary state, it is not surprising to also observe a strong dependence of the dynamics of cavity expectation values averaged over an ensemble of optical cavities on the common initial state $|\alpha_{\rm S} (0) \rangle$.
+In contrast to many other open quantum systems, information about the initial state may persist and may never get lost.
+This behaviour is illustrated in Fig.~\ref{Int2} which shows the time-dependence of the cavity photon emission rate $I(t)$ for different initial states $|\alpha_{\rm I} (0) \rangle$ with $\alpha_{\rm I} (0) = |\alpha_{\rm I} (0)| \, {\rm e}^{{\rm i} \varphi}$.
+Although $|\alpha_{\rm I} (0)|$ and the feedback parameter $\beta $ are kept the same, $I(t)$ does not converge to a single value.
+On the contrary, the distance between curves that correspond to different values of $\varphi$ increases in time.
+This surprising fact has been shown already to be useful, for example, in quantum metrology protocols where it can be used to overcome the standard quantum limit \cite{PRA,PRA2}.

+We further note that the generation of this behaviour is dependent on the existance of what effectively constitutes multiple decay channels, i.e.~those with feedback and those without.
+In the case where the channel involving feedback becomes infintesimally weak ($\beta \approx 0$) or is switched off ($\eta \approx 0$), the system returns to the basic Ergodic case of free decay towards the stationary state of the vacuum.
+On the other hand, introducing further decay channels by allowing for multiple feedback protocols could lead to even more complex behaviour.